 In an effort to promote student success, students without previously earned college credit must be registered prior to the start of classes.
-Please contact 815-835-6354 for specific dates/times and registration options.
+Please contact 815-835-6273 for specific dates/times and registration options

 - Returning Students

-After a two-year separation from the College (non-enrollment), a Student Information form needs to be submitted to update vital information, enrollment term/plan, and intended program of study.
+After a two year separation from the College (non-enrollment), a Student Information form needs to be submitted to update personal information, enrollment term/plan, and intended program of study.

 - Meet With an Enrollment Specialist.

 - Pay Tuition & Fees.
 Students may pay by check, credit card, or apply for the deferred payment plan online at svcc.edu/soar.
-Students using financial aid should contact Financial Assistance before making payment.
+Students who have applied for financial aid should contact Financial Assistance to confirm eligibility.
 Students may also pay by cash, check or credit card in the Business Office.